Jennie Stephens: Career

 Following her Doctoral Degree, Stephens served as Post-Doctoral Research Scholar at the Belfer Center for Science and International Affairs at Harvard Kennedy School from 2002 till 2005.
 During this time she also held brief appointments as Adjunct Lecturer at Tufts University and Boston University in 2003, and as a Visiting Lecturer at Massachusetts Institute of Technology in 2004.
 She was appointed by Clark University as Assistant Professor of Environmental Science and Policy in 2005, and was promoted to Associate Professor in 2012.
 She was twice appointed as Research Associate at the Harvard Kennedy School from 2005 till 2011 and then in 2013.
 In 2014, she joined the faculty of the University of Vermont (UVM) as an endowed Professor; she was the inaugural Blittersdorf Professor of Sustainability Science and Policy.
 At UVM, she was a faculty member in the Rubenstein School of Environment and Natural Resources and also an affiliate at the Gund Institute.
 In 2016, she became the Dean's Professor of Sustainability Science and Policy at Northeastern University.
+In 2024, she became Professor of Climate Justice at Maynooth University's ICARUS Climate Research Centre.